 - Non-invasive meso therapy

-- You learn the effective use of software commonly utilized in spas.
+- You'll learn to effectively use computer software commonly utilized in spas.

 - Faculty members who have extensive experience and knowledge are all accomplished and well respected in the field.

 - Many placement sites hire Esthetician program students upon completion of the program/placement.
-In 2015, approximately 95 per cent of the placement sites have hired grads.
+Up to 95 per cent of the placement sites have hired grads.

 - The Esthetician program receives high Key Performance Indicator satisfaction rates from students, graduates and employers.
-It has received 100 per cent employer satisfaction and 100 per cent student satisfaction for program quality, learning experience, clinical experienceand quality of teachers with current industry skills.
+It has received 100 per cent employer satisfaction and 100 per cent student satisfaction for program quality, learning experience, clinical experience and quality of teachers with current industry skills.